aavotins/HiQBioDiv_EGVs/docs/04-RawGeodata.md

 The Land Improvement Cadastre Information System database was downloaded layer by layer from Geoserver.
-Geometries were tested and validated for each layer, and layers were all combined into a single geopackage file stored at `Geodata/2024/MKIS/`.
+Geometries were tested and validated for each layer, and layers were all combined into a single GeoPackage file stored at `Geodata/2024/MKIS/`.

 Initially, no additional processing was performed on this data.
 It was used to prepare [Geodata products](#Ch05) - both [Terrain products](#Ch05.01) and [Landscape classification](#Ch05.03).